About this mod

 Installation

-3. Install Skyrim Redone in your mod manager of choice.
-MO2 or Vortex is recommended for managing SSE mods.
+• Download, and install Skyrim Redone in your mod manager of choice (MO2 or Vortex is recommended).

 Requirements

-SKSE64 - Required for the respec potion and some spells.
+SKSE64 - Required for the respec potion and various spells.

-Skyrim Skill Uncapper - Required to make full use of SkyRe's perk changes.
+Skyrim Skill Uncapper for SE and AE - Required to make full use of SkyRe's perk changes.

 ReProccer Reborn - Required to balance items and make them work with SkyRe's systems.